Rajib-Mardi/Deploy-a-web-app-inside-the-cluster-with-its-dependent-services-and-configure-monitoring-for-it/README.md

 #### Configure our NodeJS application to collect & expose Metrics with Prometheus Client Library

 * Metrics of the application to be exposed.
-1. no.of requests -the number of requests the application is getting and to check the load of the application.
+1. no.of requests - the number of requests the application is getting and to check the load of the application.
 2. durations of requests - How long does the application take to handle the requests?

 #### Build Own Application